-Hyperlordosis, also known as swayback or hollow back, is a condition involving an excessive curve of the spine in the lower back, or lumbar region.
-While a slight curvature is typical, an excessive curvature of the lower spine could lead to lower back pain and numbness.
+Hyperlordosis is the excessive curve of the lower spine, creating a C-shaped curve.
+While slight curvature is typical, excessive curvature of the lower spine could lead to lower back pain and numbness.

 Hyperlordosis creates an excessive and characteristic C-shaped curve in the lower back, or lumbar region, where the spine curves inward just above the buttocks.
 While lordosis refers to the natural inward curvature of the spine, hyperlordosis refers to an extreme curvature.
 While some curvature is typical, too much